Philip Neri: Death and veneration

 Philip Neri died around the end of the day on 25 May 1595, the Feast of Corpus Christi that year, after having spent the day hearing confessions and receiving visitors.
 About midnight, he began haemorrhaging, and Baronius read the commendatory prayers over him.
 Baronius asked that he bless his spiritual sons before dying, and, though he could no longer speak, he blessed them with the sign of the cross and died.

 Philip Neri was beatified by Paul V in 1615 and canonised by Pope Gregory XV in 1622.
 His memorial is celebrated on 26 May.
 His body is venerated in the Chiesa Nuova ("New Church") in Rome.

 Philip Neri is one of the influential figures of the Counter-Reformation and is noted for converting to personal holiness many of the influential people within the church itself.
-His attitude towards animals is referred to in the Catechism of the Catholic Church as offering an example to be followed, alongside the gentleness shown to animals by St. Francis.
+His attitude towards animals is referred to in the Catechism of the Catholic Church as offering an example to be followed, alongside the gentleness shown to animals by Francis of Assisi.

 Philip is remembered in the Church of England with a commemoration on 26 May.